 Selecting an internship site

-Students are free to select an internship site that suites their career goals.
+Students are free to select an internship site that suits their career goals.
 Previous sustainability students have interned at a wide variety of organizations that support work in sustainability such as corporations, non-governmental organizations, government agencies, or small businesses.
 Download the list for organizations that have hosted sustainability students.

 To complete the learning plan, students need to develop, in collaboration with a learning site mentor they have identified in the organization, learning objectives.
 These learning objectives should then be linked to specific responsibilities that the student will be carrying out during the internship.
 Learning objectives might include: